Computing the Reciprocal of a $\phi$-function by Rational Approximation: Rational Approximation of the Inverse Problem and the Reciprocal of the -function

+Since mixed approximation is accurate on a larger domain than polynomial or Pad\'e, it requires a smaller number of squaring steps.
+This is a useful property, because in some cases each squaring step may contribute to significant error accumulation (see e.g., \cite{dieci2000pade,al2009new} and references therein).

+Unfortunately, the application of \eqref{psisquaring} when computing $\psi_1(A)$ or $\psi_1(A)\B v$ requires the inversion of the matrix $A+2\psi_1(A)$ or of $e^A+I$.
+Note however that the matrix $e^A+I$ will generally be well-conditioned for symmetric $A$, even when $A$ has negative eigenvalues. \end{remark}

 In the next tables we compare the accuracy of polynomial and rational approximations for computing both the matrix function $\psi_1(A)$ and the vector $\psi_1(A)\B b$, where $A\in \mathbb R^{d\times d}$ is symmetric and $\B b\in \mathbb R^d$.
 As claimed in the introduction we are interested in the case where $A$ is structured so that we can assume that a linear system $A \B x=\B f$ can be solved in linear time (possibly up to logarithmic factors) with a linear storage.
-Our test suite is as follows:
+All of our numerical tests are performed using MATLAB R2019a\footnote{The MATLAB code used for the numerical tests is available at {\tt http://people.cs.dm.unipi.it/boito/psi1.zip}.} For comparison purposes we use the Pad\'e approximation to the $\phi_1$-function as implemented in the EXPINT package \cite{berland2007expint}.